 Parents: Dalmatian x Border Collie mix

 What you get is a medium sized dog with the coat patches of a Border Collie.
 The iconic spots of the Dalmatian are usually present on the Bodacion too.
+However, the spotted coat tends to be sporadic with sometimes large patches of solid color.

 Given the parent breeds, we can assume that the Bodacion is a fantastic working dog.
 They’ll likely thrive with whatever you throw at him, in addition to being a great family pet.